TURROKS/Maltego_Web2Screenshot/README.md

 # Maltego Web2Screenshot Transforms

-Introducing the Maltego Web2Screenshot Transforms - These enable you to capture screenshots from both websites and URLs in a secure and anonymous manner.
-As an investigator, I developed these transforms to enhance my operational security (OPSEC) by avoiding exposing my public or VPN's IP address.
+The Maltego Web2Screenshot Transforms allow you to capture screenshots from both websites and URLs in a secure and anonymous manner.

+I developed these transforms to enhance my operational security (OPSEC) by avoiding exposing my public or VPN's IP address.
 With these Transforms, you can generate high-quality screenshots while keeping your identity and location hidden.